Residence permit for child born in the Netherlands

 Validity of residence permit

-The term of validity of the child’s residence permit depends on your situation.
-Do you have a temporary residence permit?
-Then the end date of the child’s residence permit is the same as the end date of your residence permit.
+The term of validity of the child’s residence permit depends on the situation of the sponsor (the parent whose name is on the residence document of the child).
+Does the sponsor have a temporary residence permit?
+Then the end date of the child’s residence permit is the same as the end date of the sponsor's residence permit.

-Are you a Dutch citizen or do you have a permanent residence permit?
+Is the sponsor a Dutch citizen or does the sponsor have a permanent residence permit?
 Then your child’s residence permit will be valid for 5 years.

 Type of residence permit